Choosing a Non-Matriculated Status Type

 Graduate non-matriculated (GNM) student status

-- Note, the GNM application process is distinct from the regular graduate program application process, and receiving GNM status does not influence decisions about admission into the graduate program.
+- The GNM application process is distinct from the regular graduate program application process, and receiving GNM status does not influence decisions about admission into the graduate program.

 - If you would like to take a Biostatistics course that applies towards a degree in a different department (e.g., Epidemiology), you should apply for GNM status with that department instead.

-- GNM students are restricted to courses that are core courses in our MS, MPH or PhD programs.
-GNM students typically take either BIOST 517 or STAT 512 (Autumn) and BIOST 518 or STAT 513 (Winter), as these are the first-year applied and theory courses taken by our graduate program students.
+- GNM students are restricted to courses that are core courses in our MS, MPH, or PhD programs.
+GNM students typically take either BIOST 517 or STAT 512 (Autumn) and BIOST 518 or STAT 513 (Winter), as these are the first-year applied and theory courses taken by our PhD and MS Thesis students.
+Those interested in the MS Capstone may also take GNM credits in BIOST 517, 518, and other pathway courses.

 - GNM status is more difficult to obtain than NM status and requires an application process.
 Application deadlines are September 1 for Autumn quarter; December 1 for Winter quarter; March 1 for Spring quarter; and May 15 for Summer quarter.